erogluorhan/SCoBi/README.md

       input directory contains two different sample inputs ( i.e. Paulownia for homogenous vegetation, and Corn for virtual vegetation)

    b) source
+source/lib contains all the source codes of the SCoBi-Veg.

+To run SCoBi-Veg, basically:
+1) The function "runSCoBi.m" should be called.
+2) source/input should be ready.